GrACE: Generation using Associated Code Edits: Motivating Examples

 \section{Motivating Examples}

 We present an illustrative example that has {\em{two}} associated edits which are both used to make a final prediction using a fine-tuned CodeT5 model.

-Consider a developer refactoring code shown on the left in Figure~\ref{fig:motivation1} and changing it to be the code on the right.
-The developer first performs edits on Line~3l to turn the asynchronous function \linecode{AssertQueryAsync<Order>} to the function \linecode{AssertQuery<Order>} that takes one extra argument - a Boolean flag \linecode{isAsync} (Lines~3-4 right).
-The second edit performed by the developer involves replacing the attribute \linecode{[ConditionalFact]} on Line~26 (left) by new attributes \linecode{[Theory]} and \linecode{[InlineData(false)]} on Lines~30,31 (right).
-Let us say that the granularity at which we isolate an edit happens to be such that we truncate at Line~31 on the right and include neither \linecode{[InlineData(true)]} nor the function declaration for \linecode{Select_expression_long_to_string} on the right (in our definition of the second edit).
-After performing those two edits, the developer now moves to Lines~13-16 (left).
-Can we suggest the code changes to be performed on these lines and correctly predict Lines~14--20 (right)?
+Consider a developer refactoring code as shown in Figure~\ref{fig:motivation1}.
+The developer first performs edits on Line~1 to turn the asynchronous function \linecode{AssertQueryAsync<Order>} to the function \linecode{AssertQuery<Order>} that takes one extra argument - a Boolean flag \linecode{isAsync} (Line~3).
+The second edit performed by the developer involves replacing the attribute \linecode{[ConditionalFact]} on Line~24 by new attributes \linecode{[Theory]} and \linecode{[InlineData(false)]} on Lines~25,26.
+After performing those two edits, the developer now moves to Lines~9-18.
+Can we suggest the code changes to be performed on these lines and correctly predict Lines~9--18?

-Let us first describe the different intermediate versions of the code that were generated in the above process.
-The initial version, \linecode{Version1}, is the one shown on the left, that is, Lines~2l--27l.
-The second version, \linecode{Version2}, is obtained after the developer has completed the first edit and it consists of Lines~2r-4r, Lines~4l--27l.
-The third version, \linecode{Version3}, is obtained after the developer completes the second edit and it consists of Lines~2r-4r, Lines~4l--24l, Lines~30r--31r.
-The fourth and final version, \linecode{Version4}, consists of Lines~2r--31r and our goal is to get to it.